ory/docs/docs/hydra/sdk/go.md

 ### On every request

-You may want to protect ORY Hydra using e.g. OAuth2 Access Tokens.
+You may want to protect Ory Hydra using OAuth2 Access Tokens.
 In that case, you can enhance the SDK by using the OAuth2 Client:

 ```go
 import "github.com/ory/hydra-client-go/client"